CynthiaZHANGovo/casa0019_MUJI/Documents/Minutes_25_Nov.md

 The physical device will **visualise vehicle timetables**.
 Planned components:

 - **Vehicle model box**
-  - A small physical model representing the bus
+  - A physical model representing the bus

 - **Gear motor + progress bar**
   - A mechanical progress bar driven by a motor, showing journey progress.